-G.9 Payments for Nonproduced Knowledge-Based Capital (Marketing Assets)1
+G.9 Payments for Nonproduced Knowledge-Based Capital (Marketing Assets)

-Under both the System of National Accounts, 2008 (2008 SNA) and the Balance of Payments and International Investment Position Manual, sixth edition (BPM6) marketing assets (trademarks, brand names, logos, etc.) are classified as nonproduced non-financial assets.
+Under both the System of National Accounts, 2008 (2008 SNA) and the Balance of Payments and International Investment Position Manual, sixth edition (BPM6), marketing assets (trademarks, brand names, logos, etc.) are classified as nonproduced non-financial assets.
 Guidance for recording transactions related to these marketing assets is currently considered incomplete and inconsistent between both manuals.
-This guidance note proposes and discusses two options, namely Option I to revisit the treatment of marketing assets as produced non-financial assets, a topic that was already included in the SNA research agenda (2008 SNA, Annex 4), and Option II to maintain the status quo in the treatment but with more appropriate and consistent recordings in both the national and international accounts.
-Consultation within the Globalization Task Team has indicated a larger support for the status quo but with an enhanced and consistent reporting in the manuals' updates (Option II).
-With respect to Option 1, the GZTT is of the view that the issue raised in 2008 SNA, paragraph A4.53-the major reason for not treating marketing assets as fixed assets is due to the difficulty of measuring their value-has not been resolved.
-Nonetheless, before rejecting this option, the GZTT has proposed to enquire during the global consultation if economies still face measurement challenges, which prevent capitalizing marketing assets.
+This guidance note proposes and discusses two options, namely Option I, to revisit the treatment of marketing assets as produced non-financial assets, a topic that was already included in the SNA research agenda (2008 SNA, Annex 4); and Option II, to maintain the status quo in the treatment but with more appropriate and consistent recordings in both the national and international accounts.
+Consultation within the Globalization Task Team, IMF's Committee on Balance of Payments Statistics (the Committee), and Advisory Expert Group (AEG) on national accounts has indicated a support for Option I, conceptually recognizing marketing assets as produced.
+However, it was accepted that the issues raised in the 2008 SNA, paragraph A4.53-the major reason for not treating marketing assets as fixed assets is due to the difficulty of measuring their value-have not yet been fully resolved.
+As part of the global consultation, it is proposed to enquire to what extent economies still face measurement challenges, which prevent capitalizing marketing assets.